I love you in French, “Je t’aime.”

 According to Google, the French love phrase “Je t’aime” (I love you) is the most requested translation in French right after “bonjour” (hello).

 Your guess is as good as mine, but I think it’s because “Je t’aime” is one of the simplest and surest ways to profess your love to someone in French.
 A language that not only sounds beautiful but has long been associated with romance and idealized as the language of love.

-But using “Je t’aime” to express you love someone romantically can be tricky.
+But using “Je t’aime” to express your love for someone romantically can be tricky.
 For example, adding certain adverbs to this phrase can change the meaning of “Je t’aime” altogether from I love you to I like you.

 1. I LOVE YOU